 While some men are fine with collecting in a specially designed private room at Ovation, others prefer to collect at home.
 Regardless, as long as our andrologists are aware of any special circumstances, accommodations can be made to make you as comfortable as possible.

-Why do I need a semen analysis?
+Why do I need this test?

-A semen analysis will detect a low sperm count, abnormally shaped sperm, and sperm that are not motile (i.e. not swimming).
+A semen analysis will detect a low sperm count, abnormally shaped sperm, and sperm that are not motile (not swimming).
 If there is an issue with any of your semen parameters, your physician will provide you with a comprehensive list of the reasonable treatment options you have.
-If a significant abnormality is present, she will also likely recommend that you see a fertility urologist for further testing.
+If a significant abnormality is present, your fertility specialist will also likely recommend that you see a fertility urologist for further testing.

 Concentration – The number of sperm in the ejaculate divided by the volume of the ejaculate.
-A normal specimen should contain at least 20 million sperm per milliliter of semen.
+A normal specimen should contain at least 16 million sperm per milliliter of semen.

 Motility – The percentage of rapidly swimming sperm.
-At least 50% of the sperm in the ejaculate should be motile.
+At least 42% of the sperm in the ejaculate should be motile.

 Morphology (shape) – The percentage of sperm with a normal shape.
 Normal sperm have a single, oval-shaped head; a midpiece; and a single tail.
 The head contains the male chromosomes; the midpiece generates the energy required for the sperm to function and swim, and the tail propels the sperm through the female reproductive tract.
 Abnormally shaped sperm are very common and make up the majority of the sperm, even in a normal semen specimen.
 Many researchers believe that abnormally shaped sperm are less likely to be able to fertilize an egg.
 At least 4% of the sperm in an ejaculate should be shaped normally, although lower percentages of normal sperm can still result in normal fertilization rates and successful pregnancies.